JoshDoody/fsn/coach/faq.md

 And, as mentioned above, there is a 3% convenience fee added if you prefer to pay with a credit card.

-### Fee payment options—an example**
+### Fee payment options—an example

 Here’s a concrete example.
-Let’s say the strategy fee for your engagement is $5,000.
+Let’s say the Strategy fee for your engagement is $5,000.
 And let’s say our work results in an additional first-year compensation of $100,000.
-The result fee would then be $10,000 (10% of the $100,000 improvement in first-year compensation).  \
+The Result fee would then be $10,000 (10% of the $100,000 improvement in first-year compensation).

- \
-So the total fees for your Salary Negotiation Coaching engagement would be $15,000 ($5,000 for the strategy fee and $10,000 for the result fee).
+So the total fees for your Salary Negotiation Coaching engagement would be $15,000 ($5,000 for the Strategy fee and $10,000 for the Result fee).

-And here are the convenience fees for the three payment options on a $15,000 result fee:
+And here are the convenience fees for the three payment options:

-Credit card—$450
+Credit card: $450 (3% of $15,000)

-ACH (bank transfer)—$0
+ACH (bank transfer): $0

-Paper check—$0
+Paper check: $0

 ### When is payment due?

 No payment is due until after our work together is complete.

-Once we have completed our engagement, I will calculate our result fee and send you a final invoice for the total fees (strategy fee plus result fee).
+Once we have completed our work together, I will send a Strategy fee payment link, and your strategy fee will ge due.

-You and I will work together to find the best way to approach the fee payment given your particular situation.

-Result fees can sometimes be very large when we negotiate an outstanding result.
-Each client has different preferences in terms of when and how to pay their fees.

-Most clients prefer to pay the fees as soon as our engagement concludes.
-Some clients prefer to wait until they receive their first paycheck, or until they receive their signing bonus.

-Some clients prefer to break the fees into multiple payments over a few months.

-When we finish our engagement and calculate the total fees, then you and I will talk about what method and timing are best for you.
+I will also calculate your result fee and send a Result fee invoice.
+Most clients pay the result fee right away, while some wait until they begin their new job.
+You and I will work together to figure out the timing that works best for your Result fee payment.

+Please see the “Cost” section of this document for an in-depth explanation of the fee structure for Salary Negotiation Coaching.

-## Results
+## <a name="results">Results

 ### Can you guarantee results?